 COVID-19 Information for Clients, Families, Caregivers and Individuals Residing in Supportive Housing or Assisted Living Facilities

-We acknowledge that navigating this is difficult for everyone, and we want to assure you that we are doing our part to adjust, plan and provide care as new information becomes available.
-We are having these discussions with our clients in order to explore individual solutions with each of you and your care providers, so we can provide the best possible care.
-Each client's care needs and supports are unique.
+We acknowledge that these disruptions and this new normal continue to be difficult for everyone.
+We want to assure you that we are doing our part to adjust, plan and provide care as new information becomes available.

-Please continue to reach out to your community care coordinator and if you have any additional questions or concerns contact WRHA Client Relations by email at [email protected] or by phone at 204-926-7825.
+Please continue to reach out to your community care coordinator, contact information is available here under Access Centres, and if you have any additional questions or concerns, contact WRHA Client Relations by email at [email protected] or by phone at 204-926-7825.